microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-03.md

 1. Create a new file `Resources/dapr/components/pubsub.yaml` in VS Code.

-1. Inspect this file.
+1. Open this file.
 The `type` field specifies the type of the message broker to use (`pubsub.redis`).
 The `metadata` section provides information on how to connect to the Redis server .

 1. Change the content of this file to: